Inform you about degree requirements and college policies and procedures.

 Review your degree audit each semester.

 Update your address and phone number as needed using ISIS.

 Check your University of Iowa email account daily.
 The University of Iowa and Tippie College of Business will send all official correspondence to your @uiowa email address.

 See an advisor as needed; do not wait until it is too late to get help.

-Be prepared for your advising meeting, including appointments and walk-in sessions.
+Be prepared for your advising meeting, including appointments and drop-in sessions.